ingrettable/BuyReal/README.md

 Page View             |  Twitter View :-------------------------:|:-------------------------:
 ![page view](https://cdn.discordapp.com/attachments/776168532353351710/1024167283192496188/unknown.png)  |  ![twitter view](https://cdn.discordapp.com/attachments/776168532353351710/1024167438104936478/unknown.png)

+## Our Core Values

+Our project revolves completely around our 3 core values
+- Democratize Micro Sponsorships
+- Increase Spending Transparancy
+- Promote Charitable Contributions

+## How Do We Address Our Core Values?

+Currently, Chipotle issues "Celebrity Cards", where anyone with one gets to eat at chipotle for free.
+The problem here is that these celebrities are in need of sponsorships and promotions the least.
+However, with BuyReal, since you are now able to see your friends' transactions, seeing all your friends purchase Chipotle will be significantly more influential than a photo of a celebrity eating at the resturant.
+This encourages Chipotle's marketing team to incentivize customers with a bottom-up approach.
+Since our project could be tied to only a specific bank or credit card, this would allow average folks to display their sponsored transactions to their twitter feed while keeping their other transasctions private

+Currently, if someone has a spending addiction, there is limited recourse to address the issue.
+No spreadsheet or chart will ever be as effective as peer pressure.
+This is where BuyReal comes in - by using our aggressive tracker mode, spending addicts will have all their transactions posted, with their friends able to comment their thoughts on the purchase.
+This will enable consumers to make more responsible spending decisions

+Lastly, we wanted to encourage charitable contributions.
+The best way to encourage someone is through peer pressure, and if you see all your friends posting their charitable donations, you will want to donate as well.
+This is why our charity mode allows you to post all transactions made toward 401c3 nonprofit organizations.

 ## Inspiration

 Many people make irresponsible and inconsiderate financial decisions because of the freedom that comes with a credit card.
 We wanted to create a project that would allow people to manage their purchases, as these purchases would become public to other BuyReal users — creating a community of people trying to get their spending on track.
 The website can also just be fun to use.
 It is funny and exciting to see a random purchase you made that day online!